Pat-Lafon-Synthesis/program_synthesis_parser/README.md

 Note that `tests/benchmarks/{tree_balanced, expr_div, expr_sub}.mls` has been modified to put parenthesis around the inner match statements for the purposes of parsing.
 I'm blaming this on lax ambiquity resolution in Menhir.

 You will probably want to `cargo install cargo-insta` if you want to run the test suite.

+I use my own fork of the hashconsing crate at the moment.